rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 0. Flows (CA Flowdock)

-   > There are so many concepts in the framework becuase it incorporates concepts from many others (Deming, Ishikawa, Agile, Scrum, XP, Lean, Kanban, etc.).
+   > There are so many concepts in the framework becuase it incorporates concepts from many others (Deming, Ishikawa, Agile, Scrum, XP, Lean, Kanban, Systems Thinking, etc.).

    ### Projects in CA